 In this day and age, it’s easy to daydream about traveling.
-Because of social distancing and isolation, two important things are happening: folks are anxiously looking to travel in the not-too-distant future, and they’re looking to visit safe, hidden, and undiscovered or secret vacation spots, preferably, in secluded destinations.
+Because of social distancing and isolation, two important things are happening: folks are anxiously looking to travel in the not-too-distant future, and they’re looking to visit safe, hidden, and undiscovered or secluded vacation spots, preferably, a remote getaway.
 Latin America has a tremendous number of places that fit this description to a tee.
 And, we’ve been working hard to identify South American getaways where physical distancing and minimal crowds (if any) go hand in hand with the destination.

-This is our list of the Top 15 Best New Hidden Gems in South America for 2021, in no particular order.
+This is our list of the Top 15 Best Remote Places to Visit in South America, in no particular order.

 The Galapagos Islands may be one of the more famous places in South America, known all over the world, but the truth is that the Galapagos National Park, which makes up approximately 97% of this fascinating archipelago, typically only sees around 75,000 visitors per year.
 That is less than the number of people who might typically pack into a stadium to watch a massive sporting event.

 In order to really experience the endemic fauna and otherworldly terrain of this pristine location, your best mode of transportation and exploration is a small expedition vessel with a limited number of passengers and plenty of space.
-Add to this the fact that the Galapagos Islands are pretty isolated, and you’ll find you can enjoy a genuine secluded vacation experience in the Enchanted Isles.
+Add to this the fact that the Galapagos Islands are pretty isolated, and you’ll find one of the truly remote travel destinations in the world.

 Lake Titicaca has the title of being the “world’s highest navigable body of water”.
 It is also one of South America’s largest lakes.
 Along its northwestern edge, you’ll find the town of Puno, known for its rich cultural traditions, including festive dance and folkloric music presentations and performances.
-This remarkable place is quite unique, and for being an important destination in Peru, its population is relatively small, coming in at under 150,000.
+This isolated vacation spot is quite unique, and for being an important destination in Peru, its population is relatively small, coming in at under 150,000.

 Perhaps the thing that makes this destination a hidden gem is the fact that many of the attractions here involve outdoor activities.
 Small tours of the lake’s fascinating floating islands, coastline, and surrounding natural areas are a great way to experience the magic of this spot.
 That said, you may need to acclimate to the altitude first as 12,566 ft (3,830 m) above sea level is pretty high.
 Also, in the evening, you may find that the temperature certainly dips; after all, this climate is fitting of a tundra, which is both exciting and worthy of dressing in warm layers.